-- Talk to your student about making responsible decisions in regards to substance abuse, sexuality, and social activities
+- Talk to your student about making responsible decisions in regards to substance abuse, sexuality, and social activities.

 - Encourage your student to get involved in constructive campus organizations to help him / her build leadership skills.
-A well-rounded individual is more employable after graduation
+A well-rounded individual is more employable after graduation!

 - Encourage your student to talk with his / her professor if he / she experiences difficulty in the classroom.
-The professor may provide the student with study tips for exams and other useful study tips
+The professor may provide the student with study tips for exams and other useful study tips.

-- Encourage your son / daughter to carry an "in case of emergency" contact card along with current health insurance information
+- Encourage your son / daughter to carry an "in case of emergency" contact card along with current health insurance information.

-- Number 1 tip: Go to Class!
+- Number 1 tip: Encourage them to go to class!